mharoruiz/iberian_exception/README.md

 To set up the virtual environment and replicate the results, follow these instructions:

-1. Open the `Replication.Rproj` file execute the following commands:
+1. Open the `replication.Rproj` file execute the following commands:

         library(renv) # install.packages("renv") if necessary
         renv::restore()